 Jess: And Santa Claus could have come down the chimney!
 Whatever!

 Rory: You didn’t think it [sex] was gonna happen like this, did you?

 Jess: I don’t know what I think anymore.

 Jess: Rory, just stop, just stop!
 I did not invite you up here!
 You came up here on your own!

-Then all heck breaks loose!
+All heck breaks loose!
 Dean and Jess are fighting, punching, toppling over furniture, breaking things… people are yelling, “Stop!” and “No!”
 They tumble out the front door onto the lawn, still swinging when the cops show up!
 (A neighbor has apparently called the police.)
 The party is busted, Kyle’s parents are called.
-Jess shoots Rory an angry glance and walks off into the night.
+Jess shoots Rory an angry look and walks off into the night.